momentohq/client-sdk-php/CONTRIBUTING.md

-# Welcome to the PHP SDK Contributing Guide :wave:
+# Welcome to the Momento SDK for PHP Contributing Guide :wave:

-Thank you for taking your time to contribute to our PHP SDK!
+Thank you for taking your time to contribute to our SDK!

 This guide will provide you information to start your own development and testing.